← Tim Haines

 Cross-tenant and other security bugs I found and disclosed in a production multi-tenant SaaS.
 All fixed upstream.
 The links let you verify each one.

-These are from Chatwoot, an open-source customer-engagement platform that runs multi-tenant — many customer accounts on one system.
-I found them the way I run an engagement: reading the code and testing what one account can reach across the tenant boundary, not running a scanner over the live app.
-Two of the three are cross-tenant — one account reading or taking another’s data.
+These are from Chatwoot, an open-source customer-engagement platform that runs multi-tenant: many customer accounts on one system.
+I found them the way I run an engagement: reading the code and testing what one account can reach across the tenant boundary, rather than scanning the running app.
+Two of the three are cross-tenant.
+One account reads another’s data.
+The other plants its own content in someone else’s account.
 Each was reported to Chatwoot and fixed.

 Cross-tenant data access via SQL injection in the filter API